xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

-  2. I want to ask about your experience at thumbtack.
+  2. I want to ask about your experience at granular.
 I'm sure you have a lot of experience in other companies as well.
 But, I wanna know what is the most exciting part in working at service now compared to other companies.

   2. introduce the software engineering team, for example, what's the scale of the team, what technology stack u use, something like that.

-  I want to ask you about thumbtack's career development for the software engineers. for example, are there any training sessions or workshops that incoming software engineers can learn more about emerging technologies?
+  I want to ask you about granular's career development for the software engineers. for example, are there any training sessions or workshops that incoming software engineers can learn more about emerging technologies?